 Applications will open on Friday 11 October 2019 and close at 9am on Monday 6 July 2020.
 We are unable to process any applications received after this date.
 Please visit the About page for further details.

 The previous two years the scheme has received an overwhelming number of applications which lead to the Scheme closing earlier than originally intended.
 If this happens again, then we will close early.
 We recommend applying early to avoid disappointment.

 I’m currently on a Subject Knowledge Enhancement course as part of a conditional PGCE offer, should I apply now or wait until I’ve completed it?

-You can apply at any time but we will be assessing your subject knowledge, so you may prefer to wait until you have completed your SKE course before attending an Assessment Centre.
 You can apply before completing your SKE and if successful will be invited to an Assessment Centre towards the end of your SKE course.
 You can always express your intention of applying by emailing us at Scholarships@ima.org.uk.
-Please visit the How to apply web page for the dates of the application rounds.
+Please visit the How to apply web page for the application deadline.

 How do I submit a successful application?